-by Timothy McBride, PhD, MS, Bernard Becker Professor, Brown School and Co-director, Center for Health Economics and Policy at the Institute for Public Health
+Written by Timothy McBride, PhD, MS, Bernard Becker Professor at the Brown School and co-director of the Center for Health Economics & Policy at the Institute for Public Health

 The 2020 election is well underway and health policy seems to have dominated the debate so far, in many ways.
 This has surprised some people, and it is raising some worries among Democratic strategists.

 It is also frustrating many analysts who study health policy, who find that the “debate” is missing the mark.

 But the debate over health policy is about to change completely.
 To date, the discussion has centered on a broad issue: to enact “Medicare for All” or not.
 But this will not be what we will be discussing in a few weeks.
 Why not?
 Because in just a few weeks, it appears likely that a decision in an appeals court decision before the Fifth Circuit Court of Appeals, Texas vs. Azar, may be announced.

 This lawsuit, filed by 18 state attorneys general (including the Attorney General at the time in Missouri, Josh Hawley, now that state’s Senator) is the latest challenge to the Affordable Care Act (ACA).
 But unlike other lawsuits, this one asks the courts to declare the ENTIRE LAW unconstitutional.
 If the Circuit Court agrees – which many Court watchers think will happen – then suddenly a hurricane will hit the 2020 election.
 In other words, the debate will move from the question: “should we enact Medicare for All or not?” to “How can we save Obamacare, and should we save Obamacare?”